Dar es Salaam is Tanzania’s financial and political hub though it lost its status as official capital.

 Dar es Salaam isn’t exactly the safest place to visit, and caution is recommended in tourist areas of Dar es Salaam.

-Apart from petty crime on the streets of Dar es Salaam in the form of pickpocketing, bag snatching and common scammers that operate in crowded areas such as markets and bus or train stations, there is also violent crime, and violent crime against foreigners is not altogether uncommon either, so be very cautious.
+Apart from petty crime on the streets of Dar es Salaam in the form of pickpocketing, bag snatching and common scammers that operate in crowded areas such as markets and bus or train stations, there is also a violent crime, and violent crime against foreigners is not altogether uncommon either, so be very cautious.

 When it comes to pickpockets, be especially wary of children running around, since they might try and steal from you.